Flying junction

 A flying junction or flyover is a railway junction at which one or more diverging or converging tracks in a multiple-track route cross other tracks on the route by bridge to avoid conflict with other train movements.
 A more technical term is "grade-separated junction".
 A burrowing junction or dive-under occurs where the diverging line passes below the main line.

 The alternative to grade separation is a level junction or flat junction, where tracks cross at grade, and conflicting routes must be protected by interlocked signals.

 Complexity

-Simple flying junctions may have a single track pass over or under other tracks to avoid conflict, while complex flying junctions may have an elaborate infrastructure to allow multiple routings without trains coming into conflict, in the manner of a highway stack interchange.
+Simple flying junctions may have a single track pass over or under other tracks to avoid conflict; complex flying junctions may have elaborate infrastructure to allow multiple routings without trains coming into conflict, in the manner of a highway stack interchange.

 Flying junction without crossings

 Where two lines each of two tracks merge with a flying junction, they can become a four-track railway together, the tracks paired by direction.
 This happens regularly in the Netherlands (see Examples below).